boobo94/boobo94.github.io/_posts/2021/10/2021-10-28-create-kml-kmz-nodejs.md

 ---
 title: Create kml/kmz files in Nodejs
-summary: Create kml/kmz files in Nodejs
+summary: This article presents how to create kml or kmz files in Nodejs using JavaScript.
 categories: tutorials
 tags: kml kmz js nodejs
 date: 2021-10-28 09:09:09 +0000
 cover: https://cdn.pixabay.com/photo/2018/01/31/05/43/web-3120321_1280.png
 layout: post
 ---

+This article presents how to create kml or kmz files in Nodejs using JavaScript.

 Libraries used: